 Olive oil: remember not to use your most expensive Extra Virgin Olive Oil when cooking as you cook off all the good stuff and, with prices as they are right now, who can afford that?
 You could also use rapeseed oil - Borderfields have some delicious flavours which would work really well in this Courgette Frittata (Frittata di Zucchini).

 Red onion: you could use a white onion, spring onions, shallots - whatever you have!
-Leeks are also very nice if you don't have an onion (or can be added as well as if you have some to use up).
+I find leeks work well if I find myself without an onion (or sometimes I add alongside the onion if I have some to use up).

 Chives: you could use more parsley or opt for coriander or spring onions, if you prefer.
 You don't have to use herbs at all, but they are such an easy way of adding in more flavour and little pops of interest.